 Located in a Central Tacoma neighborhood with a mix of single-family homes, apartment buildings, and the eclectic establishments of the Sixth Avenue Business District, the Prospect endeavors to set a new standard for urban livability and offers a fresh take on the four-plex.

 The project features a pair of modern residential duplexes with a landscaped courtyard in between.
 Each building contains a ground floor studio/workspace and a two-bedroom dwelling unit above, totaling four dwelling units in about 3,000 square feet of living space.
 The Prospect provides superior quality in rental housing via thoughtfully planned layouts, elegant interiors crafted from simple materials, and living-level access to outdoor amenity space.

-Splitting the project into two structures and keeping the building footprints small helps maintain privacy and a sense of spaciousness for residents and neighbors, despite our 25’ X 100’ lot dimensions and minimal setbacks.
+Splitting the project into two structures and keeping the building footprints small helps maintain privacy and a sense of spaciousness for residents and neighbors, despite the 25’ X 100’ lot dimensions and minimal setbacks.

-Photos by Steve Campana
+Photos by Steve Campagna